afsc-gap-products/ESR_temperature_data/README.md

 2. For Aleutian Islands years, use "inpfc_area" instead of "subregion" on lines 99, 101, 115, 187.
 Add "stratum" and "stationid" on lines 99 and 101.
 3. For the Gulf of Alaska, use "subregion" instead of "inpfc_area" on lines 99, 101, 115, 187.
 Remove "stratum" and "stationid" on lines 99 and 101.

 The data output is found in temperature_summary.csv.
-Final plots should be placed in the appropriate "plots" sub-folder.
+Final plots should be placed in the appropriate "plots" sub-folder - these are only used in the Aleutian Islands ESR.
 All additional scripts used in previous temperature ESR contributions are found in the archive folder.